TheLimey/libki-server/README.md

 ```bash
 root     28326  0.0  0.3  10932  7132 ?
 S    09:56   0:00 /usr/bin/perl /home/libki/perl5/bin/start_server --daemonize --port 3000 --pid-file /home/libki/libki.pid --status-file /home/libki/libki.status --log-file /home/libki/libki_server.log -- /home/libki/perl5/bin/plackup -I /home/libki/Libki/lib -I /home/libki/perl5/lib/perl5/ -s Starman --workers 2 --max-requests 50000 -E production -a /home/libki/Libki/libki.psgi
 ```
+You should now be able to go to the IP (or hostname if your network's DNS is configured correctly) of your server.
+For a browser on the server machine you could use: http://172.0.0.1 To access the administrator area it would be: http://127.0.0.1/administration

 ### Troubleshooting